 Weighted blankets have proven themselves to be highly beneficial for folks with insomnia, anxiety, PTSD, and many other conditions that might keep someone from falling asleep at night.
-Odd are you spent decent money on your weighted blanket, so it’s important to keep it in good shape so it lasts as long as possible.
+Odds are you spent decent money on your weighted blanket, so it’s important to keep it in good shape to make it last as long as possible.
 Some weighted blankets are easy to clean in the washer, and others might take a little more TLC.
-Keep reading to find out how you should go about cleaning your weighted blanket.
+Keep reading to find out how to wash a weighted blanket.

 Important: Read Your Blanket Care Instructions

 You can’t assume all weighted blankets are cared for the same way, so first things first, always check the care instructions on the tag.
 It will tell you what you can and can’t do with your weighted blanket, if it has a removable cover, or if it is or isn’t machine washable.

 If you decide to play a guessing game with how to wash your blanket, you might not love the results.
 So as a rule of thumb, make sure you know your blanket’s proper care instructions before you move forward.